Gi60s/openapi-enforcer/README.md

 ## Enforcer.prototype.serialize

-Serialize an value according to the schema.
+Serialize a value according to the schema.
 This works for primitives, arrays, and objects.
-Arrays and objects will be traversed and their values also serialized recursively.
+Arrays and objects will be traversed and their values also be serialized recursively.

 `Enforcer.prototype.serialize ( schema, value )`